jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Rosemary**:
-Tell US a little bit some of those communities.
+Tell us a little bit some of those communities.
 We were talking to Brett  Portapique is cottage country and these are small towns where people would know each other I would imagine?